himahuja/pcatxcore/README.md

 This is a parser that extracts visible and relevant content from webpages.
 It can
 * save original html pages and pdf contents
-* write new files with relevant html/pdf contents in a directory
+* write text files with the contents in a directory

 ##### Documentation